ugursatic/DSRCMPSP/README.md

 ## Installation

-The source codes of EJOR-DSRCMPSP are in the src folder.
+The source codes of EJOR-DSRCMPSP are in the "Algorithm Codes" folder.
 Download the source codes and open the main file with 1.60 version of Julia.
 "EJOR paper Main code" is the main file.

 ## Prerequisites